Anit5577/papers/journal.md

 # Authors
 Christina Schoettler
+John Smith

 #Title
-Using N-body simulations to find Runaways in Young Star Clusters
+Using N-body simulations and observations to find Runaways in Young Star Clusters

 #Introduction
 Stars are born in cluster and simulations of these clusters can be used to